Brando Badoer: Karting

 Badoer began competing in WSK events in 2017 with Baby Race.
 In 2018, he stayed in 60 Mini but switched teams to Parolin, finishing second in the WSK Open Cup, third in the WSK Champions Cup, and fourth in the WSK Final Cup.
 For 2019 and 2020, he competed in OK-Junior, finishing third overall in the 2020 WSK Super Master Series and second in the WSK Euro Series the same year.
 He then spent 2021 in the OK and KZ2 classes, but struggled to produce the same results, a highlight being an OK-class podium in the opening round of the WSK Euro Series.

 Formula 4

 2022

 Badoer made his single-seater debut in the 2022 Formula 4 UAE Championship with AKM Motorsport.
 He failed to score any points and placed 28th in the standings.

 Badoer racing at the Red Bull Ring during the 2022 Italian F4 Championship.

 For his main campaign, Badoer would race in the Italian F4 Championship with Van Amersfoort Racing.
 He had a difficult first half of the season, failing to score points but broke through with a fifth place in Spielberg, and score a few more points that season to end 16th in the standings.
-The Italian also competed as a guest driver in ADAC Formula 4 in two rounds.
+He also competed as a guest driver in ADAC Formula 4 in two rounds.

 In September 2022, Badoer was chosen to participate in a scouting camp conducted by the Ferrari Driver Academy.